-A processor of personal data must clearly disclose what data is being collected and how, why it is being processed, how long it is being retained, and if it is being shared with any third-parties.
+A processor of personal data must disclose what data is being collected and how, why it is being processed, how long it is being retained, and if it is being shared with any third parties.
 Users have the right to request a portable copy of the data collected by a processor in a common format, and the right to have their data erased under certain circumstances.
 Public authorities, and businesses whose core activities centre around regular or systematic processing of personal data, are required to employ a data protection officer (DPO), who is responsible for managing compliance with the GDPR.
-Businesses must report any data breaches within 72 hours if they have an adverse effect on user privacy.
+Businesses must report any data breaches within 72 hours if they harm user privacy.

 Fair Processing Notice